jdoleary/Spellmasons/docs/TasksCurrent.md

 - Leave blood trails behind for dead units that are force pushed
 - Card: An attack range minimum but not a maximum so you CAN"T attack if they are too close
 - Casting curses on liquid should change the liquid type (lava/hurt, purify/water, poison)
+- More "Quantity" implementations for spells beyond hurt

 ## Misc
 - Bug: Had a scenario where i had a debugger on enterPortal and on image.show